 - How might we understand the meaning and imperative of the sacramental life of the Christian Church according to the logic of Tibetan Buddhist Vajrayāna?

-Eva will draw upon decades of her own experience as a person of faith in both the Christian and Tibetan Buddhist traditions, seeking to explore new ways of thinking about the conundrums that arise when one tries to practice a contemplative path while steeped in two very different religious traditions simultaneously.
+Eva drew upon decades of her own experience as a person of faith in both the Christian and Tibetan Buddhist traditions, seeking to explore new ways of thinking about the conundrums that arise when one tries to practice a contemplative path while steeped in two very different religious traditions simultaneously.

 We hope this talk will be of interest to Contemplatives from both Christian and Buddhist traditions.